ceph/ceph/doc/cephfs/disaster-recovery-experts.rst

 .. note::

    Symbolic links are recovered as empty regular files. `Symbolic link recovery
-   <https://tracker.ceph.com/issues/46166>`_ is scheduled to be supported in
+   <https://tracker.ceph.com/issues/46166>`_ is scheduled to be supported in Quincy.
-   Pacific.

 It is recommended to migrate any data from the recovery file system as soon as possible.
 Do not restore the old file system while the recovery file system is